District 72 Leadership

 4. What will it cost me?

 The biggest cost will be your time.
-There are Executive meetings during the year, which are held on the same weekends as the District Conferences.
+There are Executive meetings during the year.
 There is also a training session in June for all incoming Area and Division Directors.
 Area Directors are also required to visit each of their Clubs at least twice during the year.
 All District Officers are entitled to have their travel costs reimbursed.
 However, the details are at the discretion of the District Director each year, and must be in line with the District Policy Resolutions.
 Currently there is a schedule for the reimbursement of some expenses for travel to District Executive and the District Council meetings.
 Area Director visits to Clubs are also reimbursed for travel, as are expenses related to toll calls and photocopying.

 5. What will I get out of being a District Officer?